VanessaSue27/final-project-backend/README.md

 _Restricted endpoint_: Endpoint to delete a specific entry.
 It takes the ID from the entry the user wants to delete and removes it from the database.

+# PATCH /entries/:entryId
+_Restricted endpoint_: Endpoint to edit a specific daily entry.
+It takes the entry ID from the entry the user wants to update, included in the request URL and updates it.